If you received the Acceptance Letter by the Master School Office of EIT Digital…

-If you are an international candidate: you have already submitted your conditional application for POLIMI (for EU or non-EU candidates), using an International Call for Application.
-You are now able to proceed with your local admission and enrolment.
+If you are an international candidate (graduated outside Italy): you have already submitted your conditional application for POLIMI (for EU or non-EU candidates), using the dedicated call for Application.
+You are now able to view the results on the Online Services and proceed with your local enrolment.

 Make sure you get everything ready for starting your next academic year in Milano.
 So… What to do once admitted?

 ACCEPT THE ADMISSION AND GET YOUR ADMISSION LETTER